eniagreen/botml/README.md

 Scripts can be used to evaluate code.

 The language of the code is dependent of the language used of the parser used.
-The `botml-js` parser is in Javascript, thus Javascript code can be used.
+The `botml` parser is in Javascript, thus Javascript code can be used.

 It *must* be inline within [dialogues](#dialogue) wrapped in `\``.